OceanParcels/Parcels/docs/installation.rst

 .. _step 1 above:

-**Step 1:** Install Anaconda's Miniconda following the steps at https://conda.io/docs/user-guide/install/, making sure to select the Python-3 version.
+**Step 1:** Install Anaconda's Miniconda following the steps at https://docs.anaconda.com/miniconda/.
 If you're on Linux /macOS, the following assumes that you installed Miniconda to your home directory.

 **Step 2:** Start a terminal (Linux / macOS) or the Anaconda prompt (Windows).
 Activate the ``base`` environment of your Miniconda and create an environment containing Parcels, all its essential dependencies, and the nice-to-have cartopy and jupyter packages: